marsbroshok/mlops-labs/lab-11-caip-containers/README.md

 ## Lab Setup

 ### AI Platform Notebook configuration
-You will use the **AI Platform Notebooks** instance created in **lab-01-environment-notebook**.
+You will use the **AI Platform Notebooks** instance created when setting up the lab environment.
 For this lab you don't need the KFP environment.

 ## Lab Exercises